Here's what Tiffany, a student in the Disability and Diversity Certificate Program, had to say about Special Education:

 Joanne Hill, in the United Kingdom, killed her daughter, Naomi.
 The reason given for why she killed Naomi, although uncertain, was that Naomi had mild cerebral palsy.
 Joanne had a history of depression and mental illness.
 Again, raising awareness and providing support to society through education and awareness campaigns can help change and often save lives.

-“Working and Caring for Children with Chronic Illness/Disability: Stories of Disconnection, Cruelty and Clayton’s Support” the parents of children with disabilities feel disconnected from family, friends, neighbors and community members.
+In the RDS article “Working and Caring for Children with Chronic Illness/Disability: Stories of Disconnection, Cruelty and Clayton’s Support” the parents of children with disabilities feel disconnected from family, friends, neighbors and community members.
 Parents cited in the article state that understanding and support from others about their child’s disability is a significant barrier for their families.

 Sources that can help parents learn about Disability Culture, Education and Awareness: